 This information aims to support registrants to understand their medical entitlements, so they can establish whether or not they are practising in line with the law.
 You should read this information sheet alongside our other pages on applying the standards in response to COVID-19.

-The easiest way to check which medical entitlements you have is to review our table of medical entitlements for our registered professions.
+The easiest way to check which medical entitlements you have is to review our table of medicines and prescribing rights for our registered professions.

 There are several different rights, each set out in turn below: